 “Yeah, but by choice.
 I’d rather go home with someone who wants to go home with me than guilt trip some random stranger.”

 “That’s the Srev I was looking for,” Midn said and patted him on the back, “Now, back to the topic of the L-Drive…”

 The sound of glass shattering made the room go silent.
 The waiter had knocked a glass off the table when he swiped the girl’s hat away to reveal a small crown of horns protruding from beneath her black hair.
 Everyone looked on and the silence held for a moment longer.
 Then the room exploded as everyone yelled at once.
 A plethora of profanities were thrown at her.
 Her cheeks shaded a deep purple and she tried at first to cover her horns, then tried to grab her hat back from the waiter.

 Srev took a drink as an excuse to remain silent.

 A glass flew through the air and bounced off her forearm before shattering on the floor.
 She gave up on trying to get her hat back and ran.
 Someone tripped her and she fell hard to the floor, but she scrambled back to her feet and made it out as another glass shattered on the door behind her.

-The bartender brought the waiter a broom and he began sweeping up the broken shards on the floor.
+The bartender brought a broom and began sweeping up the broken shards off the floor.
 A mutual wave of grumbling followed that slowly died down and everyone returned to their conversations.

 “I don’t know why any of them are still around these parts,” Chen said.